Connect to a payment gateway

 Funds received through PayPal checkout will go to your PayPal account and you can transfer the money to your bank account.
 Payouts are processed according to your account’s payout schedule.

 Payouts are processed according to your Stripe account’s payout schedule.
 You can see a list of all of your payouts and the date that they are expected to be deposited into your bank account in your Stripe Dashboard's payout section.

 A dispute is a claim made by a payee through their card-issuing bank to report unauthorized transactions and request a chargeback to return the funds to the customer.
 Unauthorized transactions may be the result of a fraudulent purchase (stolen card or card info) or a disagreement between the customer and the merchant (on price, purchased item, etc.).

-You can issue refunds right from the Webflow Editor → Orders tab.
+You can issue refunds from the Orders tab in the Editor or Designer.
 There are no fees to refund a charge.

 Mid-September 2019, New European requirements for authenticating online payments were introduced in Europe as part of the second Payment Services Directive (PSD2) [↗].
 The Strong Customer Authentication (SCA) [↗] requirements apply to businesses in the European Economic Area (EEA) [↗] that accept online card payments from cardholders whose banks are also located in the EEA.

 As a Webflow merchant in the EEA, what should I do to make my store SCA compliant?